This is what I was thinking when I came up with this kooky list:

 - A great lead GIRL character.

-- Counts towards summer homework book assignment but was thoroughly enjoyable.
+- Counts towards the summer homework book assignment but was thoroughly enjoyable.

 - For incoming grades 4-6.

-Can you think of any more coming of age chapter book for girls set during the summer?
+Can you think of any more coming-of-age books for girls set during the summer?
 I’d love to add your pick!
 Thanks!

 10. Ida B. … and Her Plans to Maximize Fun, Avoid Disaster and (Possibly) Save the World by Katherine Hannigan

 Every day feels like summer to Ida B. until her mother gets cancer and she has to return to the public school system because her parents no longer have time to home school her.
-The changes are tough for her but luckily she has a very special teacher, loving parents, and the wisdom of the trees that surround her. [for incoming grades 4, 5 and 6]
+The changes are tough for her but luckily she has a very special teacher, loving parents, and the wisdom of the trees that surround her. [middle grade, ages 8 and up]

 9. Introducing … Sasha Abramowitz by Sue Halpern

 Eleven-year-old Sasha is trying to have a “normal” year despite living on a college campus with her parents while her brother Danny, who has Tourette’s Syndrome, lives in a care facility.
-When Danny unexpectedly returns, Sasha has to deal with a brother who is different as well the social growing pains that come with middle school friendships. [for incoming grades 5, 6, 7]
+When Danny unexpectedly returns, Sasha has to deal with a brother who is different as well the social growing pains that come with middle school friendships. [middle grade, ages 8 and up]

 8. Walk Two Moons by Sharon Creech

-Thirteen-year-old Salamanca Tree Hiddle’s grandparents have agreed to take her on a cross-country trip to Idaho to see her mother who took a trip and failed to return. [for incoming grades 4, 5, 6, 7 or 8]
+Thirteen-year-old Salamanca Tree Hiddle’s grandparents have agreed to take her on a cross-country trip to Idaho to see her mother who took a trip and failed to return. [middle grade, ages 9 and up]

 7. Tuck Everlasting by Natalie Babbitt

-10-year-old Winnie Foster goes on the adventure of a lifetime involving murder, deceit and the fountain of life. [for incoming grades 5, 6, 7, 8]
+10-year-old Winnie Foster goes on the adventure of a lifetime involving murder, deceit, and the fountain of life. [middle grade, ages 10 and up]

 “This book is as shapely, crisp, sweet, and tangy as a summer-ripe pear.”—Entertainment Weekly